 The Public Face of the BBC to the UK Writing Community - online and in the real world

-From our bases in London and Salford we run public events (for example Writing for Medical Drama and our TV Drama Writers' Festival) and workshops, Q&As and masterclasses at festivals, theatres, writers' groups and courses.
+From our bases across the UK we run public events (for example Writing for Medical Drama, TV Drama Writers' Festival and the Scottish Writers' Festival) and workshops, Q&As and masterclasses at festivals, theatres, writers' groups and courses.

 The BBC Portal for New Writers